soundpress/RulesOfNYC/docs/c26/index.rst

             (b) provide the enrollee with a reasonable opportunity of thirty days to correct deficiencies.

          ii.
-The City voluntary cleanup agreement shall be terminated thirty-one days after the effective date of the office's notice, as provided in section 43-1410(d), unless the enrollee:
+The City voluntary cleanup agreement shall be terminated thirty-one days after the effective date of the office's notice, as provided in 43 RCNY § 43-1410(d), unless the enrollee:

             (a) seeks dispute resolution within fifteen days of the effective date of the notice; or